lindenb/jvarkit/docs/VcfStats.md

       pipeline
       Default: false
     --trancheAffected
       tranches for the number of affected.
-A range of is a list of integers is ascending order separated with semicolons.
+A 'range of integers' is a list of integers in ascending order separated with semicolons.
       Default: [[-Inf/0[, 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, [10/20[, [20/50[, [50/100[, [100/200[, [200/300[, [300/400[, [400/500[, [500/1000[, [1000/Inf[]
     --trancheAlts
       tranches for the number of ALTs.
-A range of is a list of integers is ascending order separated with semicolons.
+A 'range of integers' is a list of integers in ascending order separated with semicolons.
       Default: [[-Inf/0[, 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, [10/Inf[]
     --trancheDP
       tranches for the DEPTH.
-A range of is a list of integers is ascending order separated with semicolons.
+A 'range of integers' is a list of integers in ascending order separated with semicolons.
       Default: [[-Inf/0[, [0/10[, [10/20[, [20/30[, [30/50[, [50/100[, [100/200[, [200/300[, [300/400[, [400/500[, [500/600[, [600/700[, [700/800[, [800/900[, [900/1000[, [1000/2000[, [2000/3000[, [3000/4000[, [4000/5000[, [5000/10000[, [10000/20000[, [20000/30000[, [30000/40000[, [40000/50000[, [50000/100000[, [100000/Inf[]
     --trancheDistance
       tranches for the distance between the variants.
-A range of is a list of integers is ascending order separated with semicolons.
+A 'range of integers' is a list of integers in ascending order separated with semicolons.
       Default: [[-Inf/0[, 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, [10/20[, [20/100[, [100/200[, [200/300[, [300/400[, [400/500[, [500/1000[, [1000/Inf[]
     --trancheIndelSize
-      tranches for the Indel size A range of is a list of integers is ascending order separated with semicolons.
+      tranches for the Indel size A 'range of integers' is a list of integers in ascending order separated with semicolons.
       Default: [[-Inf/0[, 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, [10/15[, [15/20[, [20/50[, [50/100[, [100/Inf[]
     --vckey
       Variant Context Key. if defined, I will look at this key in the INFO